pkayee/BedrockLoaderGX/README.md

 # BedrockLoaderGX

-A GoldHEN plugin that redirects Minecraft Bedrock's resource and behaviour pack directories to a configurable location, so packs can be added without repacking the game.
+A GoldHEN plugin that redirects Minecraft Bedrock's resource and behaviour pack directories to a configurable location, so packs can be added without repopulating app_tmp.
 You can add custom resource and behavior packs in the default directory /data/BedrockLoaderGX

 ## How it works